BAkinmarin/the-cleaning-hack/README.md

 ## Deployment
 To deploy the project I followed the below steps starting from the main project repository linked above.

- 1. Clicked on `Settings` on the navigation menu in the repository
+ 1. Clicked on `Settings` on the navigation menu in the repository.
  2. I then selected the `Pages` menu on the side bar.
  3. In the first dropdown menu labeled `Source` I selected the branch of the name `main` from the dropdown.
  4. In the next dropdown labeled `/root` I left as the default option.